As a company grows, managers become less and less equipped to keep projects in line on their own.

 With a higher rate of successfully completed projects, your company and grow faster than ever before.

 4. Better alignment with goals

 Companies also saw a 43% improvement in project alignment with strategic objectives.
-It may sound like a platitude, but it’s not.

 When unsupervised, smaller project teams may settle for minor improvements or bug fixes.
 They don’t always have the foresight to prioritize the company vision at every twist and turn.